OER Toolkit – Advocacy

 - Lack of knowledge about intellectual property rights and open licensing

 - Lack of time, incentives, knowledge to work with OER

 - Lack of curatorial and collaborative workflows to support OER

 Sharing your passion and reason for being an OER champion is powerful, but what about your audience?
 Before presenting on any change initiative, consider who you have in the room and what’s in it for them.

-- Using OER can reduce costs to students, which is beneficial to institutions as a whole
+- Using OER to reduce district costs, which is beneficial to institutions as a whole

-- Using OER brings in different perspectives and provides more variety for students
+- Using OER to bring in different perspectives and provides more variety for students

 - OER assures academic freedom to modify or add content to your specifications

 - OER provides more relevant and engaging materials for students

 - OER helps to fill gaps in current curriculum

 State and School Boards, Public, and Other Stakeholders